-A subtropical old-growth forest was analyzed over a twelve year period to investigate temporal and spatial fluctuations of biomass and stem fluxes under disturbances.
-Vegetations were categorized into three types caused by biotic factors and abiotic factors,

-- 5 including Castanopsis chinensis population, insect direct-influenced population, and insect indirect-influenced population according to disturbance scenarios.
-The biomass fluxes (including biomass growth and mortality) and stem fluxes (including stem recruitment and mortality) were used to quantify the fluctuation of population.
-The results showed that annual average biomass growth rate was stable throughout the three pe- - riods, 1992-1994, 1994-1999, and 1999-2004, while annual biomass mortality and stem fluxes kept increasing through the three periods.
-Castanopsis chinensis population contributed the most in biomass fluxes of the community.
+Abstract.
+A subtropical old-growth forest was studied over a twelve-year period to investigate temporal and spatial fluctuations of biomass and stem fluxes under disturbances.
+Vegetations were categorized into three types according to disturbances caused by biotic and abiotic factors, including Castanopsis chinensis population, insect direct-influenced population, and insect indirect-influenced population according to disturbance scenarios.
+The biomass fluxes (growth and mortality) and stem fluxes (stem recruitment and mortality) were used to quantify population fluctuations.
+Annual average biomass growth rate was stable throughout the study while annual biomass mortality and stem fluxes increased consistently.
+C. chinensis population predominantly contributed to biomass fluxes of the community.
 Biomass and stem mortalities of insect direct-influenced population increased significantly during the whole study period (1992-2004).
-Dynamics of indirect-influenced population were compared - 15 by dominate species, diameter classes, and spatial patterns of subplots, respectively.
-Results of indirect-influenced population showed that (1) the increase of biomass of the dominant species was well correlated between different intervals.
-Similar relationships were found in stem fluxes; (2) higher stem mortality was observed when DBH ranged from 1 to 10 cm as compared with individuals in other DBH classes; (3) stem fluxes in the canopy gaps were remarkably higher than those in closed canopy.
-The biomass - 20 the canopy gaps were remarkably higher than those in closed canopy.
-The bioma growth rate in gaps increased remarkably after the formation of the gaps.
+Results of indirect-influenced population showed that (1) the increase in biomass of the dominant species was well correlated between different intervals.
+Similar relationships were found in stem fluxes; (2) higher stem mortality occurred within the DBH range of 1 to 10 cm; (3) stem fluxes in the canopy gaps were remarkably higher than those in closed canopy.